Canisius University: History

 In July 2020, President John Hurley and the board of trustees laid off 96 employees, including 25 faculty positions, most of them tenured.
 Several majors were eliminated, including Classics, Entrepreneurship, European studies, Fine Arts, Human Services, International Business, Physics, Religious Studies and Urban Studies.
 In response, the college's faculty senate issued votes of no confidence in the president and board of trustees.

-In June 2021, the college was sanctioned by the American Association of University Professors "for infringement of governance standards".

 Several affected tenured faculty members sued the college for violation of contract.
+The lawsuit was resulted in a summary judgement in favor of Canisius in 2023, and an appeal by the faculty plaintiffs was dismissed in 2024, effectively ending case and allowing the dismissal of tenured faculty without a declaration of financial exigiency.
 The move attracted criticism from numerous academic organizations, including the American Historical Association and the Association for Slavic, East European, and Eurasian Studies.
+In June 2021, the college was also sanctioned by the American Association of University Professors "for infringement of governance standards".

 Steve Stoute took office as the 25th president of Canisus on July 1, 2022.

 On April 27, 2023, Canisius announced that it had successfully petitioned the New York State Education Department Board of Regents for university designation.
 It officially changed its name to Canisius University on August 1, 2023.